More than 100 entities manifest as diffuse lung disease.

 Scroll through the images.

-In this case the appearance resembles a ground glass attenuation, but with a close look you may appreciate that the increased attenuation is the result of many tiny grouped nodules.
+The appearance resembles a ground glass attenuation, but with a closer look you may appreciate that the increased attenuation is the result of many tiny grouped nodules.

 Also notice the hilar lymphadenopathy.

 On the left a 47-year old female patient with a dry cough, slightly breathless and a normal blood analysis.

 A chest film was taken and she was treated with antibiotics.

 A follow up film was made, because she did not improve.

 The first chest film shows bilateral consolidations in the lower lobes (arrow), initially interpreted as infection.